trafficinc/sippy/README.md

 # Sippy

 A lightweight, easy to use PHP Framework for building websites and web apps.
+SippyV2 is now available with an updated framework, https://github.com/trafficinc/sippyV2.

 # Documentation